 The alternate award seems like a consolation prize at first or sometimes even downright frustrating.
 If you keep repeating, it does get better with time.
 Once your mind accepts the substitute prize and you repeat the cue/routine loop enough number of times you will no longer crave the reward.

 In addition to the three steps, one more essential element is belief.
-Without the power of belief, you can still slip back into old habits.
+Without the power of belief, you can still slip back the habit loop of your old habits.
 For smoking, this takes a different angle because the most common cue for bad habits is stress.
 Science has shown that belief and willpower go down a spiral under stress.
 So one of the cues for smoking is when your willpower has taken a hit already.

 But for other habits, having the belief that you will get over the habit makes a big difference.
 Only after their victory over the Chargers did the Tampa Bay Buccaneers start believing that they could be title contenders and it paid off.

-Your habits drive a big chunk of your daily behavior.
+Your habits drive a big chunk of your daily behavior due to the habit loop.
 You are unaware of most of them.
 For example,

 - Which side of your mouth do you brush first?